 47. Sir Sandford Fleming Park

-Explore the park located off of the Purcells Cove road, was Sir Sandford Fleming’s summer retreat!
+Explore the park located off the Purcells Cove Road, which was Sir Sandford Fleming’s summer retreat!
 See the Dingle Tower with bronze lions at the foot, a sandy beach, a wharf and a boat launch.

 48. York Redoubt